Every Organization Needs IT Policies

 - Equipment disposal policy.
 This policy has to cover such issues as wiping disk drives before disposal, tracking and identifying equipment that has been cleared for disposal, and recycling.
 It needs to identify the kinds of equipment which it covers.

 The SANS Institute’s website offers a broad range of templates for information security policies.
 These are available at no cost to download and adapt.
 Not every organization will need all of them, but they offer a good starting point.

 Policies need to go hand in hand with training.
 Users need to get instruction in what’s expected of them, along with an opportunity to ask questions.
 They should learn what to do and whom to contact when something isn’t happening according to policy.

-Our Managed IT Services can help your organization to achieve the level of security it needs.
-Please M to learn how we can help.
+Our Managed IT Services can help your organization achieve the level of security it needs.